Find Affordable College Courses

 Tuscaloosa, AL

-With a ranking of #8, The University of Alabama did quite well on this year’s most popular schools for engineering students working on their bachelor’s degree.
-UA is a very large public school located in the small city of Tuscaloosa.
+The University of Alabama did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
+It came in at #8 on the list.
+UA is a fairly large public school located in the small city of Tuscaloosa.

 Women make up 26% of the engineering majors at the school.